derb12/pybaselines/docs/user_guide/masking/index.rst

 baseline correction, similar to the
 :ref:`No Masking Support <user_guide/masking/index:No Masking Support>` section below.

-The table below indicates all baseline correction methods that currently support masking (i.e. ``strict_mask`` does not need to be set to ``False``).
+The tables below indicates all baseline correction methods that currently support masking (i.e. ``strict_mask`` does not need to be set to ``False``).

 .. plot::